 The effects of significant changes in estimates are disclosed in the notes to the financial statements relating to the items concerned.
-The most significant changes in estimates concern the insurance liabilities (refer to note 8 'Insurance Liabilities').
+The most significant changes in estimates concern the insurance liabilities (refer to note 7 'Insurance Liabilities' and to the section 'Assumptions IFRS LAT' under 'Insurance Liabilities' in 6.1 Accounting Policies for the Statement of Financial Position).

-6.1.3.
-General Accounting Policies
+6.1.3 General Accounting Policies